neulab/prompt2model/prompt2model/model_trainer/readme.md

 class specifically designed for training conditional generation models.
 It supports encoder-decoder (T5-type) and autoregressive (GPT-type) models.

+Note that the training and validate support multi-GPU using HuggingFace Trainer.

 ## Usage

 - Import the necessary modules: